 Ever seen your cat eat grass and then puke it, along with that morning’s breakfast, back up a minute later?
 Chances are, that was no accident — he knew the grass would make him vomit, and that was the whole point.

 When your cat eats something that can’t be digested, it can cause severe discomfort and pain.
-Rather than waiting for it to make its way through his body, he may decide to take a shortcut and expel it out the way it entered.
+Rather than waiting for it to go through his body, he may take a shortcut and expel it out the way it entered.

 And that shortcut is somewhat counterintuitive but highly effective: eat some more indigestible material, namely grass.

 Broad-leaved grass tends to make cats poop, while narrow-leaved grass makes them vomit.
 It’s not clear why narrow grass blades are harder for cats to digest, but they’re tough enough that the cat’s body quickly gives up and vomits them back out.

 Hairballs, feathers, bones, parasites, spoiled food, and other inedible items are all commonly seen alongside grass in cat vomit.
 Try not to get mad at your cat if he pukes after eating grass — that regurgitation serves an essential purpose!